 Capacity Benefit to the independent Social

 Welfare Appeals Office within 21 days of the date of the decision.
-In
+Before

-advance of an appeal you can seek a review of the decision by another Deciding
+an appeal you can seek a review of the decision by another Deciding Officer.

 Where to apply

 Áras Mhic Dhiarmada

 Locall:1890 928 400 (from the Republic of Ireland only) or +353 1 7043000 (Northern Ireland or overseas)